Is Satin Silk?

 Here’s a rundown of how silk and satin differ:

-• Material: Silk is a natural fibre, while satin is a weave that can use all sorts of fibres.
+• Material: Silk is a natural fibre, while satin is a weave that can be made from all sorts of fibres.

 • Shine and feel: Silk usually has a glossier shine and feels softer.
-Satin made from synthetic fibres might look similar but often feels different and has its own quirks.
+Satin made from synthetic fibres might look similar but often feels a little different and has its own quirks.

-• Care: Silk fabrics need gentler handling, whereas satin from synthetic stuff can be tougher and easier to look after.
+• Care: Silk fabrics need gentler handling, whereas satin from synthetic fibres can be tougher and easier to look after.

 With this, you won’t mix them up so easily! 😉